hipBLASLt precision support#

 HIPBLAS_COMPUTE_32F_FAST_16F

-Enables the library to utilize Tensor Cores with 32-bit float computation for matrices with 16-bit half precision input and output.
+Enables the library to utilize Tensor Cores with automatic down-conversion and 16-bit half-precision computation for 32-bit float-precision input and output matrices.

 HIPBLAS_COMPUTE_32F_FAST_16BF

-Enables the library to utilize Tensor Cores with 32-bit float computation for matrices with 16-bit bfloat16 precision input and output.
+Enables the library to utilize Tensor Cores with automatic down-conversion and 16-bit bfloat16-precision computation for 32-bit float-precision input and output matrices.

 HIPBLAS_COMPUTE_32F_FAST_TF32

-Enables the library to utilize Tensor Cores with TF32 computation for matrices with 32-bit input and output.
+Enables the library to utilize Tensor Cores with TF32 computation (on the gfx942 and gfx950 platforms) or emulated TF32 computation (on the gfx950 platform) for matrices with 32-bit input and output.

 Data type combinations#